Rick-Walters/hello_world/README.md

 # hello_world
-Nothing to say about description at this stage.
+Nothing to say but, "hello, is it me you're looking for?"